RawanAk/OMWorkshop/infrastructure/infrastructure.md

   ![](./images/img3%20copy.PNG)

+## Task 2: Create a Dynamic Group and Set the Required Policies

-  - To set some polcies we will have to first create a Dynamic Group, we will need a compartment id, which you can find at **Identity & Security > Compartment** copy Compartment ocid and  save it on a separate text file for later,
+  - To set some policies we will have to first create a Dynamic Group, we will need a compartment id, which you can find at **Identity & Security > Compartment** copy Compartment ocid and  save it on a separate text file for later,
   ![](images/compartment.png)

  - Now go back to the menu on the left top side and choose **_Identity & Security_**, then **Domains > Dynamic Groups**